Exact nonequilibrium transport in the topological Kondo effect

 Further evidence is given by the conductance near the strong coupling fixed point, most transparently analysed in terms of Eq.~\eqref{eq:HuneqalLutt}.
 At the fixed point, the conductance between the half infinite wires of Eq.~\eqref{eq:HuneqalLutt} is $G_0=\frac{2e^2}{h}\frac{M-1}{M}$ \cite{ChamonFradkin,ChangYu12}.
 The same value holds for the topological Kondo fixed point.
-Furthermore, for the low energy correction $\delta G=G_0-G$, the leading power law $\delta G\sim E^{2/g_b-2}$ arising when there is only one infrared energy scale $E$ of interest (e.g., $E=eV\gg T$ or $E=T\gg eV$) also matches because the leading strong coupling scaling dimension $\frac{1}{g_b}=\frac{2(M-1)}{M}$ of the junction \cite{ChangYu12} is the same as for the topological Kondo fixed point.
-What this argument does not fix is the coefficient of the power law, and indeed processes involving the spin fields may contribute to this.
-However, the universality that appears upon expressing energies in terms of $T_K$ implies that such processes only influence the numerical value of $T_K$.
-So long as $T_K$ itself is used as the reference energy scale, such processes can thus be safely neglected.
+Furthermore, for the low energy correction $\delta G=G_0-G$, the leading power law $\delta G\sim E^{2/g_b-2}$ arising when there is only one infrared energy scale $E$ of interest (e.g., $E=eV\gg T$ or $E=T\gg eV$) also matches because the leading strong coupling scaling dimension $\frac{1}{g_b}=\frac{2(M-1)}{M}$ of the junction \cite{ChangYu12} is the same as for the topological Kondo fixed point \cite{BeriTK, MajKlein, Toulpertfn}.

 With this preparation, we can now turn to describing how the exact results for the BSG model can be exploited to calculate topological Kondo transport properties.
 This will provide a framework analogous to that of Schiller and Hershfield \cite{SchillerHershfield1,*SchillerHershfield2} who leveraged the Toulouse limit for transport in more conventional Kondo systems.
 The BSG model is well known to have a crossover energy scale $T_K\sim\lambda^{1/(1-g_b)}$ separating high and low energies \cite{FendleyPRL95}; we identify this with the Kondo temperature.
 (Note that the value of $T_K$ in the Toulouse limit depends on which lead is chosen as the $M$-th; this, however, does not affect the universal features that emerge upon using $T_K$ as the reference scale.)
 The tunneling from or to lead $M$ corresponds to backscattering in Eq.~\eqref{eq:Luttwire} therefore the current $I$ in this lead will correspond to the backscattering current $I_b$ in terms of Eq.~\eqref{eq:Luttwire}.
 For the precise correspondence, one has to relate $\Delta Q = Q_M-Q_c$ and $\Delta Q_{RL} = Q_R-Q_L$.
 These quantities set both the currents $I=\frac{e}{2}\partial_t \Delta Q$ and $I_b=\frac{e}{2}\partial_t \Delta Q_{RL}$ and how voltage bias enters.
 Using Eq.~\eqref{eq:CMrot}, we find $\Delta Q=\frac{\Delta Q_{RL}}{g_{b}}+\frac{2-M}{\sqrt{2Mg_{b}}}Q^{\text{tot}}$, where $Q^{\text{tot}}=Q_R+Q_L$ is the conserved total charge of the backscattering model which cancels both from the current and the bias.
 We thus find that